Intensive and Full-Immersion German Language Training

 Friday-Saturday, June 27-28, 1997.

-: Look at language classes like any other investment.
+LESSON ONE: Look at language classes like any other investment.
 After shopping around for a two-week crash course, David Ecklund, a 47-year-old American sales executive living in Brussels, thought he was lucky to get into a group course that a local school was running for another U.S. multinational.
 It was cheaper than places out of town and so, says Mr. Ecklund, "I figured I’d stay in Brussels."

 He got what he paid for.
 Instead of building the little he had learned of the language at high school, Mr. Ecklund got an intensive exercise in frustration.
 "In a classroom environment with seven to 10 people," he says, "you learn at the pace of the slowest student."
 Even worse, he was so put off by the experience he gave up entirely on learning the language for three years.